-Students and young graduates have also possibility to complete an internship/training in a company (or similar organization), within their studies or within 12 months after graduation, in one of the countries participating in the Erasmus + program.
+Students and young graduates have also the possibility to complete an internship/training in a company (or similar organization), within their studies, or within 12 months after graduation, in one of the countries participating in the Erasmus + program.

-Thanks to the Erasmus+ Programm, you will gain valuable skills for life, international experience to help you develop personally, professionally and academically, as well as to succeed in today’s world.
+Thanks to the Erasmus+ program, you will gain valuable skills for life, and international experience to help you develop personally, professionally, and academically, as well as to succeed in today’s world.

 ISSBS Erasmus ID code is: SI CELJE03

 For more information about Erasmus+ mobility please contact the ISSBS mobility coordinator by email: firstname.lastname@example.org